projectsveltos/sveltos/docs/use_cases/use_case_hybrid_multicloud.md

 ### Sveltos add-on Management Solution

-Sveltos allows platform administrators to utilise the `ClusterProfile` Custom Resource Defintion to perform Kubernetes [add-on](../addons/addons.md) deployments.
+Sveltos allows platform administrators to utilise the `ClusterProfile` Custom Resource Definition to perform Kubernetes [add-on](../addons/addons.md) deployments.
 Within a Sveltos `ClusterProfile`, we define the below points.

 1. What Kubernetes add-ons to get deployed (Helm charts, Kustomize, YAML/JSON manifests)?
 2. Where should they get deployed?